 (CEO.
-Executive Headteacher Stradbroke, All Saints Laxfield and Great Whelnetham)
+Executive Headteacher Stradbroke and All Saints Laxfield)

 Melanie started teaching in 2002 after completing a degree in English Literature and Philosophy, and her PGCE.
 She became a Headteacher in 2007 and has a sustained, highly successful track record of school improvement.
 As a National Leader of Education she has worked with vulnerable schools supporting system leadership.